 In any case, you can’t let your pet wander freely in the cabin.

-How Much Does it Cost to Fly With a Dog?
+How Much it Costs to Fly With a Dog

 Most airlines charge a fixed fee for pets, ranging from $50 to $250 per flight.

 Depending on your airline’s policy, you may also be charged the following fees.

 - Cargo fee: You’re charged a cargo fee if your dog is placed in the cargo.
 The fee depends on your pet’s size and weight, plus the crate.
 The fee can be anywhere between $200 to $400 for a 75-pound dog.

 - Bag fee: You’re charged a bag fee if you bring your dog in a pet carrier into the cabin (if the airline allows this).
 This fee will likely be the same as your other bag fees.

 - Cabin carrier fee: You’re charged a cabin career fee if you request a cabin carrier from the airline instead of bringing your own.
 The fee starts at $25 and can go over $125.

 - Cargo crate: You’re charged a cargo crate fee if you request a cargo crate from the airline instead of bringing your own.
 The fee is usually between $50 to $150, depending on the size and material of the crate.

 Most airlines won’t allow a dog that weighs more than 20 pounds into the cabin.